nager/Nager.EmailAuthentication/README.md

 # Nager.EmailAuthentication

-Nager.EmailAuthentication is a .NET library for parsing and validating DMARC, DKIM and SPF records.
+Nager.EmailAuthentication is a .NET library for parsing DMARC, DKIM, and SPF records into structured, easy-to-use data.

 - **DMARC** (Domain-based Message Authentication, Reporting, and Conformance) enables domain owners to specify how mail receivers should handle emails that fail authentication.
 - **DKIM** (DomainKeys Identified Mail) adds a cryptographic signature to outgoing emails to ensure their authenticity and integrity.
 - **SPF** (Sender Policy Framework) specifies which IP addresses are allowed to send email on behalf of a domain.

-This library provides comprehensive parsing and validation of DMARC, DKIM and SPF configurations, making it easy to integrate email authentication checks into your applications.
+This library focuses on extracting and interpreting the content of these DNS records, enabling applications to analyze and work with email authentication settings programmatically.

 ## Features